mohanr/mohanr.github.io/_posts/2025-12-12-TimeSeriesDatabase.md

 # A simple test

-The _read_bits_ returns only the first 3 bits now.
-That has to be fixed.
+The _read_bits_ returns the bits that were written.

 {% highlight ocaml %}
 open Bigarray